Much still needs to be done.

-Labor Spring Organization (LSO) is a non-governmental, non-political and non-profitable organization registered with MoEc in May 2010.
-LSO envisions a prosperous, educated and self-sustained society, LSO is striving to protect and secure human rights of women, girls and underprivileged people to practice self-esteem, self-determination, and their actual roles in all life spheres including politics, economy, environment, culture and development through providing essential services for women survivors of violence, raising awareness on women rights, promoting gender equality, economic and capacity building efforts, peace and good governance in Afghanistan.
+Labor Spring Organization (LSO) is a non-governmental, non-political, non-profitable and welfare organization, which was registered with Ministry of Economy of Afghanistan in May, 2010 under the registry number (1678).
+LSO envisages a prosperous, educated and self-sustained Afghan society.
+LSO Mission is to promote human rights of women, girls and vulnerable families to practice self-esteem, self-determination, and their actual roles in all life spheres including politics, economy, environment, culture and development through providing decent education, agricultural/ environmental initiatives and livelihood opportunities, raising awareness on women rights, promoting gender equality, women rights, peace and governance for elimination of violence or discrimination against women in Afghanistan.

 LSO is mandated based on (as per its) organizational constitution to support vulnerable families, mostly women and those who are at risk of violence/ survivors, disabled, IDPs, returnees and youth groups.
 LSO’s thematic working areas are women rights & gender equality, education, social services, agriculture and environment.

 The leadership of LSO are a number of bright and like-minded Afghan youth (men and women), who are familiar with the Afghan society.
 LSO’s Deputy Director is a woman who has advocated for fulfilment of the rights of women and girls through her tenure, she has made a significant contribution to LSO’s achievement in women rights, gender equality, livelihood and economic empowerment of women.
 She is also an active woman member of CSOs networks.